Home » Financial Literacy » Black Grants

 • can access to your website editor or CMS to make site revisions.
 You’ll need to make the changes to your site.

-• have a Google account: you’ll request assistance via a Google Form.
+• have a Google account: the application is a Google Form.

 • you have a verified Google Search Console (GSC) for your website.
 This will provide performance information to help create a plan and it will allow for tracking from the time changes are published.
 Watch this Youtube video for help setting up GSC.